ELKTAOUI/Auth/README.md

 Auth
 ====
+Class Auth

-this class provide security to ur session
+This class provide security to ur session

+With 3 Static Methode to provide and verify ur session and also your acount's information